inspetor/slate/source/index.html.md

 The Inspetor Library provides a set of functions that are used to track activities that happen in your application.

+**To access all the trackers you will need an instance of the InspetorClient class**, since they are all available there.

 All the information that is collected will help our models indentify frauds.
 Because of that is super important that they are will cofigured.

 ## Tracking Account Activities